Cilantro Lime Dressing

 Then add the olive oil and mix briefly, just until the oil is incorporated:

-The dressing will have a creamy quality to it, but is still thin enough to be a dressing:
+The dressing will have a creamy quality to it, but still be thin enough to pour like a dressing:

-Storing Leftovers: You can store the dressing for about 5 days before the flavor starts to deteriorate.
-I have no trouble using it up, and find it to be the perfect pairing for the steak salad.
+You may store the dressing for about 5 days in the refrigerator before the flavor starts to deteriorate.
+I would not keep it longer than 10 days.

 More Easy Sauces Made In the Blender: